The CRISP project has received ethical approval by the Ethics Review Committee of the European Research Council in

 - #flyingless – Traveling by train instead of airplane where possible

 - We compensate emissions from conference air travel with private funds, see attachments for the years 2019 – 2021 – 2022.
-In 2020, we didn’t have any air travel due to the COVID-19 pandemic.
+In 2020, we didn’t have any air travel due to the COVID-19 restrictions).
 We are currently collecting carbon emissions to compensate our air travel in 2022.

 - We hold meetings via video call instead of traveling where possible

 - Hosting of events with at least half of the food choices vegetarian

 Anja is member of the Rotary Club Luxembourg-Hearts (website), which has different projects on climate action, such as: